 And when your partner laughs at your aching pins, warn him, next week we’re bringing in reinforcement, so he’d better grab his trainers!

-Boost your confidence with this shoulder focused workout, perfect for those going strapless.
-All you need are a couple of sets of dumbbells, I suggest a light pair and a heavier pair and then a mat, or clear space to move around freely.
+Boost your confidence with this shoulder-focused workout, perfect for those going strapless.
+All you need are a couple of sets of dumbbells; I suggest a light pair and a heavier pair, and a mat, or clear space in which you can move around freely.

-Your warm up’s the same as last week, so you should be pros at this by now.
+Your warm up is the same as last week, so you should be pros at this by now.
 The moves are simple and effective, taking your heart rate over 130bpm to get the job done.

 The 100: Complete 20 of each of these exercises to warm your body up so you are limber and ready to exercise.

-- 20 x Forward and Backward Arm Circles
+- 20 x Forward and Backwards Arm Circles

 - 20 x Trunk twists